-The ONS has recently undertaken a classification assessment of Flood Re and they have concluded that Flood Re is classified as a public body, in the central government subsector with effect from 11 November 2015, the date on which The Flood Reinsurance (Scheme Funding and Administration) Regulations 2015 came into force.
+The ONS has assessed Flood Re as a public body, in the central government subsector with effect from 11 November 2015, the date on which The Flood Reinsurance (Scheme Funding and Administration) Regulations 2015 came into force.

 The registered office is 75 King William Street, London, EC4N 7BE.